AstroViking/proseminar-presentation/Notes.md

 The axion haloscope would Sikivie proposed consists of a

-Using previously calculated estimates for the axion flux on earth based on the cosmological considerations described previously, Sikivie
+Using calculated estimates for the axion flux on earth based on the cosmological considerations described previously, Sikivie showed that it would be possible to build a detector combining a microwave cavity with a magnetic field.

 # Current experiments